madrilene/eleventy-excellent/src/docs/theme.md

 `aria-labelledby="theme-switcher-label"`

-If you remove the light and dark `<button>` and you don't use the heading with the ID `theme-switcher-label`, the value for the accessible name must obtained differently.
+If you remove the "light" and "dark" `<button>` and you don't use the heading with the ID `theme-switcher-label`, the value for the accessible name must be obtained differently.

 If you find any accessibility issues, please let me know.